BYD Auto: 1,500 kW Flash Charging and second-generation Blade battery (2026)

+To support the second-generation Blade battery, BYD simultaneously deployed a new generation of Flash Charging stations capable of a maximum single-gun output power of 1,500 kW (1.5 MW) operating on a 1,000 V high-voltage system.

+Automobiles semiconductor

+Xuanji A3

+On 28 May 2026, at the intelligent strategy launch conference held by BYD, Wang Chuanfu, Chairman and President of BYD Company, released "Xuanji A3" (璇玑A3), BYD's 567th automobile-grade chip and first in-house developed assisted driving chip, Also is China's first automotive-grade 4 nm assisted driving chip.

+The Xuanji A3 was entirely developed, designed, and tested by BYD Semiconductor.
+Its CPU has 16 cores, power consumption per unit of computing power is 20% lower, and it supports L3 and L4 level autonomous driving.
+The computing power of the whole vehicle (3 chips) exceeds 2100 TOPS.
+Combined with self-developed algorithms for deep optimization, the computing power utilization rate is improved by 100%.
+The chip has started mass production.

 Driver assistance

 In April 2020, BYD introduced DiPilot, a branding it uses for its advanced driver-assistance system (ADAS).
 It debuted with the BYD Han.
 DiPilot consisted of DiTrainer, a big data algorithm that can learn the driver's driving habits, and DiDAS, the core ADAS feature.

 In September 2024, BYD established an advanced technology R&D center to support smart driving systems, smart cockpits, dual-mode technology, and other departments related to computing power, algorithms, and large models.
 The company claims it has a team of 5,000 R&D engineers solely working on driver assistance technologies.